Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Cllr Amanda Parson-Hulse (Chair) - 1:40:00

-across the whole of West Yorkshire, thank you, will it be future-proof?
+across the whole of West Yorkshire, thank you, will it be future-proof?yes,

 Mayor Tracy Brabin Mayor of West Yorkshire - 1:40:06